LearnFractal/FractalPlatform.RealWorld/README.md

 - [Database](https://github.com/LearnFractal/FractalPlatform.RealWorld/tree/main/Database) The database is represented as a set of JSON files.
 Some of the JSON files describe dimensions such as [validation](https://github.com/LearnFractal/FractalPlatform.RealWorld/blob/main/Database/Post/Validation/Document/0000000000.json), [security](https://github.com/LearnFractal/FractalPlatform.RealWorld/blob/main/Database/Dashboard/Security/Document/0000000000.json), [UI](https://github.com/LearnFractal/FractalPlatform.RealWorld/blob/main/Database/Dashboard/UI/Document/0000000000.json), etc.

 In the Fractal Platform, we do not mix different layers with each other, and we have achieved next andvantages:
-- Clean architecture.
+- **Clean architecture**.
 HTML is HTML.
 The database is the database.
 Validation is validation.
 C# code is C# code.
 We don't mix different aspects of functionality in one file (e.g., dynamic HTML in a JS file or validation logic in HTML tags).
 - **Flexible architecture**.
 In many cases, we can add or remove features from our application without significant changes to the code.
 - **Less code**.
 Web applications contain approximately [~5-50 less of code](https://fraplat.com/jupiter/RealWorldComparator) less code than typical web solutions.
 - **Easy to read code**.
 The code consists only of HTML, JSON, and C# files with a simple structure.